Our Carbon Footprint Methodology

 - Net emissions: Total CO2e emissions within the boundaries of our footprint minus the emissions credited through renewable energy we generate and provide to the national electricity grid.

-- Emissions per square foot of store and distribution space: The intensity of our Scope 1 and Scope 2 emissions in the context of the amount of trading floor area they relate to.
+- Emissions per square foot of store and distribution space: The intensity of our Scope 1 and Scope 2 emissions in the context of the amount of net sales area they relate to.
+This excludes store rooms, offices, and third-party leased space

 Our carbon footprint